KodeMunkie/imagetozxspec/doc/readme.md

 keep the image proportional.
 Selecting "None" will create a "Spectrumified" image but it is not compatible with a real Spectrum - use png/jpeg export output to view images converted with this option.
+The 256x384 (Gigascreen Interlaced) requires that the Gigascreen Palette colour mode is enabled and will not allow the [Colour Mode](#colour-mode) dropdown to be changed whilst it is selected.

 #### Video Sampling Rate
 Converting video to a Spectrum requires some skill balancing the frame rate